edeediong/cloud-ops-interview-edeediong/README.md

 cd cloud-ops-interview-edeediong
 ```

-2. Create a `servers.txt` file in the project root directory with your server endpoints:
+2. Copy the `servers.txt` file in the Google Drive to the root directory:

 ```text
 server-0001.cloud-ops-interview.sgdev.org